nuscien/trivial/Mime/README.md

 ## EAN

-Create 2-, 5-, 8- and 13-bit International Article Number and get its barcode information.
+Create 2-, 5-, 8- and 13-bit International Article Number to get its barcode information.

 ```csharp
 // Parse an EAN-13.